A1i98/obsidian-digital-garden/README.md

 -   The dg-home setting tells the plugin that this should be your home page or entry into your digital garden.
 (It only needs to be added to _one_ note, not every note you'll publish).

--   The dg-publish setting tells the plugin that this note should be published to your digital garden.
+-   The blog-publish setting tells the plugin that this note should be published to your digital garden.
 Notes without this setting will not be published.
 (In other terms: Every note you publish will need this setting.)

 7. Open your command palette by pressing CTRL+P on Windows/Linux (CMD+P on Mac) and find the "Digital Garden: Publish Single Note" command.
 Press enter.
 8. Go to your site's URL which you should find on [Vercel](https://vercel.com/dashboard).
 If nothing shows up yet, wait a minute and refresh.
 Your note should now appear.